Current Lab Members

 Ricardo de Ycaza earned a BSc in Marine Biology from the College of Charleston in 2007.
 He holds a Post-Graduate degree in High Management and a Master’s degree in Business Administration (MBA) from the Latin University of Panama.
 He has 11 years of work experience in non-profit, private and government sectors.
 His work has included scientific research, conservation, sustainable development and natural resource management.
 Ricardo is currently a Ph.D. student at Oregon State University’s School of Public Policy, where he focuses on emerging issues in international Marine and Coastal Policy.

 His research explores the consequences of global, regional, and national marine policies on small-scale fishing communities (SSFCs) under the emerging Blue Economy movement.
 Using a mixed methods approach, Ricardo compares Blue Economy narratives, crafted by international leaders in the public and private sector, to policy implementation at the local level.
 The research aims to better understand how SSFCs are impacted by the Blue Economy movement and explore if pervasive narratives match the daily reality of coastal fishing communities.

-Owen Welch is Dr. Ana Spalding mentee for his CIMRS fellowship and has helped him learn more about management implications and fishery policy.
-The project focuses on the dynamics of the market squid population off the Oregon coast and Owen is working with a NOAA research team to better understand some of the environmental factors for the population shifts and the management implications of a growing Oregon fishery.
+Owen Welch was Dr. Ana Spalding's mentee for his CIMRS fellowship and has helped him learn more about management implications and fishery policy.
+His project focuses on the dynamics of the market squid population off the Oregon coast and Owen worked with a NOAA research team to better understand some of the environmental factors for the population shifts and the management implications of a growing Oregon fishery.
 Historically, squid are incredibly abundant in California and are the State's most profitable fishery.
 This makes the squid fishery important economically and the population dynamics are important to further understand what the future might look like for market squid.
-Owen is graduating Spring 2020 in Environmental Sciences with an option in policy and economics and hope to go on to graduate school for interdisciplinary marine studies.
+Owen is graduated Spring 2020 in Environmental Sciences with an option in policy and economics and hopes to go on to graduate school for interdisciplinary marine studies.